-A 1-hour serialized drama set in the near future, revolving around three lives in a private space exploration company known as CosmosNow (CoNo): its headstrong founder of losing control of his company; the guilt-ridden manager of lunar ops struggling to move on after losing her same sex spouse and child; a wide-eye student entering CoNo’s academy based on an entrance exam fudged by her favorite teacher.
-Probes finding life on Saturn’s moon Titan offers each an opportunity at redemption and purpose.
+Chasing Humanity is a 1-hour, serialized drama set in the near future, revolving around three lives in the private space firm CosmosNow (CoNo): its brilliant, but antisocial founder losing control of his company; former pilot and now manager of lunar ops struggling to move on after losing her same-sex spouse and child; a wide-eyed student entering CoNo’s academy based on an entrance exam fudged by her favorite teacher.
+Probes finding life on Saturn’s moon Titan, while threatening the belief system of many, offer each an opportunity at redemption and purpose.

 At stake for each is betting everything on one reason to keep going.
 Win or lose.

 It examines the themes of vision vs greed, blame vs forgiveness and the dangers of anti-science dogma.
 It also explores not what it means to be human, but what is the concept each character struggles to serve, and pay the price for, called humanity, (the driving question) and how the Titan find helps each character achieve it.

 CoNo is what Blue Origin can become, inhabited by real people with real problems.
 The real-life challenges, dangers, dreams and rewards.
 Realities of living/working/tourism on the moon and foothold on Mars.
 Dreams humans had at the beginning of the space race, seen through three different eyes.
 Nothing presented is scientifically impossible.

 JOHN BLAISÉ (60): Founder and CEO of CoNo, a space empire: launch systems, lunar base/resort, outpost on Mars.
 A brilliant, antisocial, loner at heart.
 Unable to form deep, empathic connections.